Communicators — AAC Devices

 Grooved Platform CommunicatorSKU #1910Terrific for helping learners to identify objects and their names, this communicator has platforms where objects and/or pictures of objects can be placed.
 To view accessories for this item click accessories tab below.$219.95

 High Contrast IconsSKU #4046In print and on a USB drive!
 Suggested by a parent of a child with cortical blindness and her communication specialist, these icons are highly visible to even the most visually impaired individuals.$54.95

 Hip Talk 12 with LevelsSKU #5013This bestselling communicator has five easy-to-change levels and space for 60 five-second messages.
 To view accessories for this item click accessories tab below.$249.95

 Hip Talk PlusSKU #5020Portable communication doesn’t get handier than this!
 This communicator has it all: 300 seconds of recording time, auditory cueing, magnetic snap-on frames for easy icon changing, volume control, low battery warning and three interchangeable frames for 3, 6 and 12 messages.
 To view accessories for this item click accessories tab below.$329.95

 Logan ProxTalker GraySKU #4087XNon-verbal picture users can now have a voice with the ProxTalker.
-This advanced speech generating device uses RFID (radio frequency identification) technology that enables independent verbal picture communication for non-verbal people.$3,149.95
+This advanced speech generating device uses RFID (radio frequency identification) technology that enables independent verbal picture communication for non-verbal people.
+Available in male or female voice.$3,149.95

 Who Benefits From AAC Devices?